AveryJMyers/avery_myers_scheduler_project/README.md

 A. Open a web browser (e.g. Google Chrome, Mozilla Firefox, etc.).
 B. In the address bar, type the URL of the website.
 C. Press Enter.
-D. Upon loading the site you should be greeted by a menu
+D. Upon loading the site you should be greeted by a schedule
-    1. Press 'Yes!' to begin the game
-    2. Press 'Highscores' to view highscores
-    3. Press 'Rules' to view the rules of the game.
+    1.

 ## Credits
 ChatGPT used for debugging.